habouhilal/MechaCar_Statistical_Analysis/README.md

 <img width="812" alt="Ln summary" src="https://user-images.githubusercontent.com/91625564/151737787-5f54fb61-8292-47a8-860d-72b634048245.png">

-#### Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+#### 1. Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

 The linear regression model for our dataset shows that the Vehicle length and Ground Clearance were the only variables with a p-value of less than 0.05.
 AS results they provide non-random amount of variance to the MPG as these were the only variables with a p-value of less than 0.05.

-#### Is the slope of the linear model considered to be zero?
+#### 2.Is the slope of the linear model considered to be zero?
 Why or why not?

 The slope of the linear model is not zero.
 The test demonstrate that the the p-value is less than 0.05 the model is 5.35e-11.
 This indicate that a correlation does exist between the variables (mainly Vehicle Length and Ground Clearance) and MPG.
 As results we can reject the null hypothesis.

-#### Does this linear model predict mpg of MechaCar prototypes effectively?
+#### 3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
 The r-squared value for this linear model is 0.715.
 Witch predicts approximately 71% of mpg.
 This linear model does a predict the mpg of MechaCar prototypes effectively

 ### Summary Statistics on Suspension Coils